dsprovider/enhanced_ocr_toolkit/README.md

 * **pytesseract 🖥️:** An open-source OCR engine for recognizing text in images.
 * **EasyOCR 🤖:** A deep learning-based OCR library with multilingual support.

+**3️⃣ Text Cleaning**

+After extracting the raw text through OCR, a cleaning process is applied to enhance the accuracy and readability of the results.
+The following steps are executed in the text cleaning phase:

+* **Line Splitting 📝**: The raw OCR text is split into individual lines for further processing.
+* **Noise Filtering 🚫**: Each line is evaluated for potential noise.
+Lines are removed if they:
+  - Are empty or contain only whitespace.
+  - Consist entirely of short segments (less than 4 characters).
+  - Contain only a single character.

+* **Symbol Removal 🔧**: Unwanted symbols, such as pipe (|) characters, are removed from each line.
+* **Reconstruction 🔄**: The cleaned lines are reassembled into a text block, with proper spacing.

 # 🔧 Installation